Guidance on tips, gratuities, service charges and troncs

 If customers give or pay tips directly to employees or leave them on the table and individual employees keep them without any involvement from the employer, then PAYE does not apply.
 Tax will be due on these amounts, but no National Insurance contributions will be due.

 If your employee does not fill out a tax return then they must report the amount of tips they have received.
-They can do this either online using the personal tax account or by calling HMRC’s Income Tax enquiries helpline.
+They can do this by either:

 HMRC will give the employer an adjusted tax code so they can collect any additional tax through PAYE.
 This is where tax is taken from the employee’s wages before they get them.

-Employees can contact HMRC using their personal tax account or by calling HMRC’s Income Tax enquiries helpline if they think their tax code is wrong or to report the tips they have received.
+Employees can contact HMRC if they think their tax code is wrong or to report the tips they have received.
+They can do this by either:

 There may be arrangements where:

-• someone other than the employer decides how tips are shared amongst employees but does not handle the tips or have control of them
+- someone other than the employer decides how tips are shared amongst employees but does not handle the tips or have control of them

-• the employer makes the payment
+- the employer makes the payment

 If arrangements like this are in place, the employer is responsible for operating PAYE on the tips.

-Example 1: tips paid by credit or debit card
+Example 1 — tips paid by credit or debit card

-Example 2: tips left on tables in cash
+Example 2 — tips left on tables in cash

 6. Income Tax and troncs

 A tronc is run by someone usually known as a troncmaster.
-Where the troncmaster is in control of the tips and responsible for sharing them amongst employees, the employer must tell us unless the arrangement came into existence before 6 April 2004.
+Where the troncmaster is in control of the tips and responsible for sharing them amongst employees, the employer must tell HMRC, unless the arrangement came into existence before 6 April 2004.
 This is so we can identify the person responsible for PAYE in each period.

 We may check an arrangement exists to share tips amongst employees and that the troncmaster accepts that role.
-A PAYE scheme will be set up for the tips in the troncmaster’s name unless different PAYE arrangements need to be made.
+A PAYE scheme must be set up for the tips in the troncmaster’s name unless different PAYE arrangements need to be made.

 The troncmaster is personally responsible for all aspects of operating a PAYE scheme.
 They may be held responsible for any failure to deduct tax from payments from the tronc.
-Troncmasters who need help in understanding their PAYE responsibilities should contact us for advice.
+Troncmasters who need help in understanding their PAYE responsibilities should contact HMRC for advice.

 A troncmaster with a PAYE scheme may use the employer’s payroll to operate PAYE on their behalf (the employer effectively acting as a payroll agent), but the troncmaster’s PAYE records must be kept separate from the employer’s.
-The tronc PAYE scheme must be entirely independent of the employer’s scheme and must be run as such.
+The tronc PAYE scheme must be entirely independent of the employer’s scheme and must be run independently.

-Example 3: troncmaster responsibility
+Example 3 — troncmaster responsibility

 Mrs B is running a tronc and is the troncmaster.
-Ms T must tell the HMRC office that deals with the PAYE for the bistro, of Mrs B’s appointment and any future change of troncmaster.
+Ms T must tell the HMRC office who deals with the PAYE for the bistro, of Mrs B’s appointment and any future change of troncmaster.

-Example 4: employers acting as troncmasters
+Example 4 — employers acting as troncmasters

 Mr J, a director of Hotels Ltd (the employer), is chosen by the employees to act as troncmaster.

-Where the employer is involved in deciding the distribution of tips amongst employees or if mandatory service charges are distributed through the tronc, the employer is responsible for operating PAYE.
 This applies even if responsibility for making distributions to staff is delegated to a trusted employee.

-Example 5: tips left in a drop box
+Example 5 — tips left in a drop box

-Mrs L, the proprietor of a casino allows her gaming staff to keep any money paid in tips or left for them on gaming tables.
+Mrs L, the proprietor of a casino allows their gaming staff to keep any money paid in tips or left for them on gaming tables.
 These amounts are placed in the drop box by the gaming table.
 This money is kept separate from gaming money and is passed to the troncmaster for allocation amongst the gaming staff who are part of the scheme.

 As Mrs L is not deciding how the tips are allocated, the troncmaster is responsible for operating PAYE on them.